 What are custom static self cling stickers and labels and what can I use them for?

 Despite a lack of adhesive, it’s surprising how well printed static cling window stickers actually work!
 The almost rubber-like nature of the material means that as soon as you apply it to any window, it instantly ‘sticks’ down without sliding.
 It will stay put for years, even in rain, but it can be effortlessly removed simply by peeling it off residue-free.

 This makes static window clings ideal for a number of different uses where standard adhesive is more of a hindrance than a help.
 For example, they’re ideal for short-term promotion (such a window displays) where they may only need to be stuck down for weeks, days, hours or even minutes.

-Low tack uses a special adhesive which sticks just like static cling, but can be removed with no residue or marks on the surface.
+Low tack uses a special adhesive which sticks just like static cling, but can be removed with no adhesive residue.
 We recommend low tack stickers over static cling for the following reasons:

 1).
 Up to 50% cheaper

 Static cling is a far more expensive material.
 With low tack adhesive material, you’ll have the same results up to 50% cheaper which could save you hundreds of pounds.

 The special adhesive can be peeled away with no leftover glue – just like static.